quixio/quix-docs/docs/cli/cli-quickstart.md

 This pushes all changes to your Git repository.
 If you view your repository in your Git provider (for example GitHub), you'll see your files have been pushed.

 This command also synchronizes your Git repository with Quix Cloud.
-But, at this stage you do have have Quix Cloud available, so you receive the following error message:
+But, at this stage you do not have Quix Cloud available, so you receive the following error message:

 ```
 You're not connected to Quix Cloud